the-teachingRSE-project/competencies/competencies.md

 (the "R") and a software engineer (the "SE") and, therefore, requires competencies in both fields.
 RSEs typically apply their knowledge and experience in larger teams which allows them to cultivate this hybrid nature.
-Therefore, we categorise the competencies into software engineering skills, research skills, and team skills with a particular focus on the software and research cycle and the scientific process.
+Therefore, we categorise the competencies into three categories: *software engineering skills*, *research skills*, and *communication skills*, with a particular focus on the software and research cycle and the scientific process.
 The generic skills are relevant in a broad setting and form the foundation for specific specialisations.
 These competencies have been chosen in order to make RSEs contribute to an open and inclusive research